Dev guideAPI Reference

 SDK methods

 Optimizely Feature Experimentation introduces new SDK methods to retrieve decisions for your Flags.
-The new SDK methods are a non-breaking change that extends and builds on the existing functionality.
+These SDK methods are a non-breaking change that extends and builds on the existing functionality.

-Optimizely recommends adopting the new Decide, Decide All, and Track Event methods as a more flexible and easier-to-use replacement where you currently use isFeatureEnabled, getFeatureVariable, getAllFeatures, or Track calls within your implementation.
+You should adopt the Decide, Decide All, and Track Event methods because they are more flexible and easier-to-use replacement where you currently use isFeatureEnabled, getFeatureVariable, getAllFeatures, or Track calls within your implementation.

-Refer to your SDK language's documentation for information on updating to the new methods:
+Refer to your SDK language's documentation for information on updating to the methods: